BLuckoo/Amazon_Vine_Analysis/README.md

 This project aanalyzes product reviews written by Amazon customers, Vine members and non-Vine members to find out if there is any bias in the reviews from the Vine member reviews versus non-Vine member reviews.

 Datasets containing the reviews are made public by Amazon.
 For the project, the dataset containing reviews of "Home Entertainment products" was used.
-This dataset can be found HERE https://s3.amazonaws.com/amazon-reviews-pds/tsv/amazon_reviews_us_Home_Entertainment_v1_00.tsv.gz
+This dataset can be found [HERE](https://s3.amazonaws.com/amazon-reviews-pds/tsv/amazon_reviews_us_Home_Entertainment_v1_00.tsv.gz).

 The first goal for this assignment will be to perform the ETL process completely in the cloud (Google Colab) and upload a DataFrame to an RDS instance.
 The second goal will be to use PySpark or SQL to perform a statistical analysis of selected data.